 \section{Witt equivalence}

-The ultimate problem in the algebraic theory of quadratic forms is to find criteria for an existence of an isomorphism between the Witt rings of two fields.
+An important problem in the algebraic theory of quadratic forms is to find criteria for an existence of an isomorphism between the Witt rings of two fields.
 Such fields are then called \term{Witt equivalent} if the above-mentioned isomorphism exists.
 In this section we present an algorithm computing the complete set of Witt equivalence invariants of a given number fields.
 In particular, comparing the results returned by the algorithm one can check whether two number fields are Witt equivalent or not.
-It is known (see e.g. \cite{Szymiczek91}) that the following invariants fully determine the Witt class of a number field $K$: \begin{itemize} \item $d = ( K\colon \QQ )$ the degree of $K$ over $\QQ$; \item $r$ the number of real embeddings of $K$; \item $s = s(K)$ the level of $K$; \item $k$ the number of dyadic primes of $K$; \item for each dyadic prime $\gd_j$ with $1\leq j\leq k$, the pair $(d_j, s_j)$ consisting of a local degree $d_j = (K_{\gd_j}\colon \QQ_2)$ and the local level $s_j = s(K_{\gd_j})$. \end{itemize} We claim that all these invariants are computable.
+It was proved in~\cite{Szymiczek91} that the following invariants fully determine the Witt class of a number field $K$: \begin{itemize} \item $d = ( K\colon \QQ )$ the degree of $K$ over $\QQ$; \item $r$ the number of real embeddings of $K$; \item $s = s(K)$ the level of $K$; \item $k$ the number of dyadic primes of $K$; \item for each dyadic prime $\gd_j$ with $1\leq j\leq k$, the pair $(d_j, s_j)$ consisting of a local degree $d_j = (K_{\gd_j}\colon \QQ_2)$ and the local level $s_j = s(K_{\gd_j})$. \end{itemize} We claim that all these invariants are computable.

 Let again $K=\QQt$ be a fixed number field specified by the minimal polynomial $f\in \QQ[x]$ of the generator~$\vartheta$.
 The first two invariants $d$ and $r$ are trivially computable.
 The degree $d$ is just the degree $\deg f$ of the defining polynomial.
-In order to compute $r$ one simply counts the number of real roots of $f$ using Sturm's sequence (see e.g. \cite[\S8.4]{Mishra93}).
+In order to compute $r$ one simply counts the number of real roots of $f$ (see Remark~\ref{rem_root_counting} below).
 In the previous section we showed how to compute the level of $K$.
 This leaves us only with the local invariants.
 Assume that the principal ideal $2\CO_K$ factors into prime ideals as:

 and let $f_j= (\CO_K/\gd_j \colon \FF_2)$ be the inertia degree of $\gd_j$ ($1\leq j\leq k)$.
 The local degree $d_j = (K_{\gd_j}\colon \QQ_2)$ is the product $d_j = e_j f_j$.
 What we need is to determine the local level $s_j = s(K_{\gd_j})$.
 Fix an even prime $\gd = \gd_j$.